NAVIGATING THE CHALLENGES FACING A NEW MARINA.

 4Sight provided community and stakeholder engagement/consultation along with planning and specialist coastal ecological services to help develop a new marina in a challenging environment.

-4Sight have been involved with the Sandspit marina project since its inception.
+4Sight has been involved with the Sandspit marina project since its inception.
 So far we have:

 Been involved in community and stakeholder consultation;

 Prepared AEEs and lodgements for the project's various district and regional consents;